netdata/msi-installer/README.md

 Netdata installer for Windows using WSL.
 Use this installer to quickly explore how Netdata monitors Windows hosts.

-For production use, you will need to [set up remote data collection](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/wmi#remote-data-collection).
+For production use, you will need to [install Netdata on a Linux host]([https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/wmi#remote-data-collection](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/wmi#requirements)).

 ## Instructions